uncomplicate/neanderthal/articles/getting_started.md

 Please note that, if you use Windows or OS X, the binary file extensions are not `.so`, but `.dll` and `dylib` respectively.

 **Note for OSX users:** MKL installation on my OSX 10.11 placed `libiomp5.dylib` in a different folder than the rest of the MKL libraries.
 In such case, copy that file where it is visible, or don't rely on the MKL installation, but select the needed library files and put them somewhere on the `DYLD_LIBRARY_PATH`.
 If you want a quick & dirty solution without much fuss, copying the `dylib` files and pasting them into `/usr/local/lib` has been reported to work.

 **Note for Windows users:** MKL installation on my Windows 10 keeps all required `.dll` files in the `<install dir>\redist` folder.
 The usual folders that keep `.so` and `dylib` on Linux and OSX, keep `.lib` files on Windows - you do not need those.
 Add the folder that contain the `dll`s into the `PATH` environment variable, and you're ready to go.
+Some Windows users reported that `libiomp5.dll` is also in another folder; see the note for OSX users and to the equivalent Windows action.

 ### GPU drivers for the GPU engine